 We represent many divorcing individuals in the Boulder region of Colorado.
 This includes spouses of those with high-value assets.
 When our attorneys bring up the possibility that a spouse may be hiding assets from the property division process, our clients often display shock.
-They don’t seem to understand that this is a big issue in many high-asset divorces.
+They don’t seem to understand that this is a big issue in many High-Net worth divorces.

 - Transferring money to secret bank accounts

 - Paying income to fake employees